Battle Beyond the Stars is a 1980 American Space Opera film produced by Roger Corman.

 - This leading directly to why Nestor decides to have those facets of Nestor join the fight: Nestor has never fought a hopeless battle before.

-- Huge Holographic Head: Sador delivering his ultimatum to Akir.
+- Huge Holographic Head: Sador delivering his ultimatum to Akir, with his Ominous Floating Spaceship as a backdrop.

-- Kick the Dog: Sador destroys a manned weather satellite orbiting Akir.
-After delivering his ultimatum Sador orders his snipers to gun down random citizens simply to show he means business.
+- Kick the Dog: When he first arrives at Akir, Sador destroys an unarmed manned weather satellite orbiting the planet.
+Then after delivering his ultimatum, he orders his snipers to gun down random citizens simply to Prove I Am Not Bluffing.

 - Loud of War: The Sonic Tank, which emits a piercing tone that makes the Akiran soldiers bleed from the ears.
 Fortunately the Kelvin have no ears as they communicate through waves of heat.

 - Love Interest: Nanelia for Shad.
-Cowboy hooks up with an Akiran girl too.
+Cowboy hooks up with Lux, an Akiran girl who takes a liking to him.

 - Mad Scientist: Weapons manufacturer Dr. Hephaestus, though he's senile rather than evil.
 He does however have a beautiful daughter.